 Today, this old building has found a new life hosting temporary art exhibits.
 On this visit we skipped the art exhibit as we were more interested in the original architecture and frescoes on the interior walls.
 Here is one of the few photos we took.

 University of Valencia Botanical Gardens

 Later in the week we found the University of Valencia Botanical Gardens.
 These gardens have been in existence for more than 450 years and continue to be used for research today.
 They are part of the University of Valencia so we felt lucky to have the chance to wander around.
-For those of you that know us you will also know that no photo blog would ever be complete without Julia sneaking in some pictures of flowers somewhere.
+For those of you that know us you will also know that no photo blog would ever be complete without one of us sneaking in pictures of flowers somewhere.

 For more information and photos click here.

 Last but not least, we visited a few more interesting museums.
 Click here to go to the Museums of Valencia page where new additions have been added at the bottom or click on the titles/links below to go to the individual page to view our photos.

 We were pleasantly surprised with our visit to this museum.
 There are thousands of toy soldiers set up in various scenarios and divided into different collections throughout the museum.
 Many specialists and collectors have on display pieces manufactured as far back as the 1800’s.